 To be considered an independent student for financial aid consideration, you must be able to answer "yes" and provide documentation that you meet one of the independency criteria of the FAFSA.
 If you cannot answer "yes" to at least one of these questions, you are considered a dependent student and must include parental information on the FAFSA form.
 If you are not considered independent, but are unable to provide parental information due to extenuating circumstances, please contact NSC Financial Aid for assistance.

 Aid eligibility is determined each year based on the results of the FAFSA, which must be filed each year, and grant award amounts may vary based on availability of funds.
 Also, your loan limits may change depending on your academic level and your dependency status.

 Federal Pell Grant eligibility is limited to 12 full-time equivalent semesters.
 For example, if a student receives half-time Federal Pell Grant for two semesters, those two semesters will equal only one full-time equivalent semester.
 The duration of eligibility calculation will include all semesters Federal Pell Grant funding was received at any school.

 The office is open Monday through Friday from 8:00 AM 5:00 PM.
-NSC Financial Aid office is located in the Dawson Building in the old bookstore.
+NSC Financial Aid office is located in the Dawson Building, room 105.